iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/teaser_movie.gif" class="img-fluid" %}

 <p class="legend"> <em> There exists an equivalent convex formulation to the classical non-convex ReLU two-layer network training.
-That sounds like great news but is it really the case in practice?
+That sounds like great news but is it the case in practice?
 Let's find out together. </em></p>

 The code for _this plot_ is available and reproducible on this __[Jupyter Notebook]({{'assets/html/2024-05-07-hidden-convex-relu/hidden-convex-relu.ipynb' | relative_url}})__ (or in __[HTML]({{'assets/html/2024-05-07-hidden-convex-relu/hidden-convex-relu.html' | relative_url}})__).